All About A-Frame Design

 You can recognize an A-frame design log cabin by its triangular roof that resembles the letter “A.” Even though they have been around for centuries, A-frames became increasingly prevalent in the mid-1950’s through the 1970’s.
 Their popularity grew especially as vacation homes.
-The numerous benefits of A-frame cabins explain why they are still sought after today.
+The numerous benefits of A-frame cabins explain why they are still so popular today.

 Many A-frame design log cabins have lofts.
 Lofts are wonderful spaces!
 They can be spare bedrooms, bonus rooms, sitting areas, libraries or used for storage.
 Who wouldn’t love hanging out in a loft?

 A-frame designs are optimal for locations that get a lot of snow.
-The high pitched roof lines prevent heavy snow loads from accumulating on the roof and weighing it down.
+This is because the high pitched roof lines prevent heavy snow loads from accumulating on the roof and weighing it down.
 It’s easier for the snow to slide to the ground.
 This reduces the risk of roof damage and collapse.Not only are A-frames ideal for wintry conditions, they have benefits in the summer as well.

 Since most of the living space is on the first floor, heat is allowed to rise up to the rafters, keeping the main floor cooler.
 Oversized windows fit perfectly into an A-frame log cabin floor plan.
 These expansive windows on the front and back walls allow the cabin owner to enjoy multiple views.
 Balconies, decks and porches can be added for more opportunities to appreciate the surroundings and for additional living and entertaining space.